petermr/tigr2ess/getpapers.md

 │   ├── eupmc_result.json
 │   └── fulltext.xml
 ```
 Note how every `CTree` has an XML file, conventionally called `fulltext.xml`.
 XML files contain all the text, but also "markup", so they are easy for machines to understand. `AMI` relies on XML for further processing.
+Note: if you like this simple display, install the `tree` program on `Unix` or `Mac`.

 However let's also download the PDFs so you can read them.
 ```
 getpapers -q "Ocimum sanctum" -o osanctum -p -k 100
 info: Searching using eupmc API